linphone-40685558/group3-coursework/usecases/usecase17.md

 ## Goal in Context

-As a user, I want to view all the capital cities around the world organized by largest population to smallest so that I can analyze all the capital cities data around the world.
+As a researcher, I want to view all the capital cities around the world organized by largest population to smallest so that I can analyze all the capital cities data around the world.

 ## Scope